rsprouse/espsfree/README.md

 BSD-licensed Entropic Signal Processing System (ESPS) released by Microsoft, repackaged and slightly updated.

-The XWaves utilities are not included in this package, and XView dependencies have been removed, which makes the package must easier to compile in modern (year 2014) development environments.
+The XWaves utilities are not included in this package, and XView dependencies have been removed, which makes the package much easier to compile in modern (year 2014) development environments.

 The original esps source code has been reorganized as follows: